-We interviewed Sharan Ruprah, Senior Product Owner at IAG GBS on her experience and thoughts on women in tech.
+We interviewed Sharan Ruprah, Senior Product Owner at IAG Tech on her experience and thoughts on women in tech.

 I am currently a Senior Product Owner assigned to a large cyber security programme delivering an Identity Access and Management solution for IAG.
 My role involves representing and understanding the business needs for security, and being responsible for what gets built by defining the vision, roadmap and features for the programme.
 I work closely with teams to ensure they understand the business value and priority of work on the roadmap.